sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2014-12-29-sentence-types-in-english.md

 series: nlp_series
 ---

-English Sentences can be broadly categorized into 5 types.
+English Sentences are broadly categorized into 5 types.
 Each type has a particular semantic and syntactic structure which helps for analysis of sentences at syntactic level.
 <!--more-->

 {% include series.html %}